 The crop is a short textured haircut paired with a fade on the back and sides.

-The haircut goes well with a trimmed beard and subtle men’s makeup to hide acne or skin imperfection.
+The haircut goes well with a trimmed beard and subtle men’s makeup to hide acne or skin imperfections.

 Often worn with a blunt fringe, the crop top haircut can also work with a short fringe cut towards the hairline or a long fringe down the forehead.

-A comb-over fade, or skin-faded comb, mixes the fade length cut with a textured comb over and side part.
+A comb-over fades or skin-faded comb mixes the fade length cut with a textured comb over and side part.

 Apply some dry shampoo for volume and piece the ends of your hair with a matte pomade to finish the comb-over faded haircut.

 The most incredible fade haircut; remember, not all faded haircuts are cut super short on the back and sides.